 The first time I saw Venice it was Carnival.
 Like an aristocratic lady – aware of her opulent beauty – Venice that year too donned her boldest and most luxurious attire, with the intention of leaving an even more indelible memory into whoever was lucky enough to behold her.

 I remember thinking that the Venetians did take their Carnival very much seriously.
 Everybody walked around in these extravagant costumes with nonchalant elegance.
-How could you not look elegant and mysterious with those cloaks, and those masks.
+How could you not look elegant and mysterious with those cloaks and those masks?
 Only some tourists had been caught unprepared.
-Dusk was coming soon, fog was soaring from the canals and in the most hidden calles I heard almost nothing but my own footsteps.
+Dusk was coming soon, the fog was soaring from the canals and in the most hidden calli, I heard almost nothing but my own footsteps.

-During this time, unlicensed activities and celebrations was amply permitted and the use of masks much helped in this.
-Masques and costumes helped blur the lines of social class, gender or religion, even if only for a brief period.
-And anybody could dream to be, or just pretend to be what they were not.
+During this time, unlicensed activities and celebrations were amply permitted and the use of masks much helped in this.
+Masques and costumes helped blur the lines of social class, gender, or religion, even if only for a brief period.
+And anybody could dream to be or just pretend to be what they were not.

-Today, the Carnival of Venice is a two week long much-anticipated and unique fest; everybody can watch and participate to the many events filling the piazzas and the main canals of the city.
+Today, the Carnival of Venice is a two-week-long much-anticipated, and unique fest; everybody can watch and participate in the many events filling the piazzas and the main canals of the city.
 As in the past, sumptuous private parties still happen inside Venice’s grand noble palaces.
 Within the walls of these palaces that many more balls have witnessed, time seems to stand still, and guests can relive a world of ancient splendor.

 For those who cannot attend these masquerade balls, it is just an experience to walk around Venice and to St. Mark’s Square: this is the heart of Carnival activities, and you’ll see the most extraordinary costumes.
 Some will deserve to win the best costume competition; almost all of them will deserve a picture.
 In fact, if you look around, just waiting to be photographed, masks will pose for you in a scenic spot.
 Not a lucky or a difficult find.
 Venice will give one away at almost every turn.